JoseoRemoto/dona-facil-fullstack/README.md

 ## Tools

-We utilize the following tools to enhance the functionality and performance of DonaFacilFront:
+We utilize the following tools to enhance the functionality and performance of DonaFacil:

 - **Next.js**: For efficient server-side rendering and routing.
 - **Typescript**: A superset of JavaScript that adds optional static typing, enhancing code maintainability, readability, and tooling support.